 Following the release of Invokana, the FDA approved drugs in the same SGLT-2 class.
 All though they carry a different brand name, these follow-up drugs carry the same risks and warnings as Invokana and Invokamet.
 These follow-up SGLT-2 inhibitors also include:

-Farxiga was first approved for market in 2014, after being rejected for approval by the FDA in multiple prior pre-market trial phases.
+Farxiga was first approved for the market in 2014, after being rejected for approval by the FDA in multiple prior pre-market trial phases.

 Farxiga is similar to most other SGLT2 inhibitors, with the distinction of being five times more likely to cause bladder cancer.
-Farxiga may also increase the progression of bladder cancers in patients who are prone to bladder cancer, according to studies conducted by the Cancer Prevention & Treatment Fund
+Farxiga may also increase the progression of bladder cancers in patients who are prone to bladder cancer, according to studies conducted by the Cancer Prevention & Treatment Fund.

 The Invokana lawsuit claims Invokana/Janssen: